This post may contain affiliate links which won’t change your price but will share some commission.

 - Prepare the other salad ingredients and stir them together in a large bowl (except the basil).

-- Stir together the dressing ingredients to combine well.
+- Stir together the dressing ingredients in a small bowl to combine well.

 - When the potatoes are cool enough to handle but still warm, cut them into bite-sized pieces and add them to the large bowl.